GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

     mpcapi.MpcAPI(host=MPC_HOST, port=MPC_PORT).move_to_recycle_bin()
 ```

-#### Creating mediaprobes for d:/music subfolders
+#### Creating mediaprobes for 'd:/music' subfolders

 In the snippet below we create two commands named: 'live' and 'music video' which automatically obtain
-subcategories from the corresponding folders as arguments and pass them to MPC.
+subcategories from the corresponding folders as arguments and pass them to MPC when called.

 ```python
 from enso.user import mediaprobe